 However, in a divorce situation, a young person’s extracurriculars can become fodder for anger, resentment and confusion.

 That is why child support lawyers often recommend talking about current and future extracurricular activities before the divorce is finalized.
-After all, extracurriculars can impact child support in multiple circumstances.
+After all, extracurriculars can impact child support in NJ in multiple circumstances.

 What Is an Extracurricular Activity?